The River (1997 film): Plot

 Hsiao-Kang (Lee Kang-sheng), a young man in his 20s, is going up an escalator in Taipei when he meets an old girlfriend of his (Chen Shiang-chyi).
 She convinces him to accompany her to a film shoot that she is working on.
 While eating lunch, Hsiao-Kang is spotted by the film's director (Ann Hui).
-The scene that they are currently shooting needs an actor, so Hsiao-Kang agrees to step in.
+The scene that they are currently shooting needs an actor to pretend to be a floating dead body in the river, Hsiao-Kang reluctantly agrees to step in.
 He lies face down in the dirty Tamsui River for a few seconds, pretending to be a dead body.

-After the scene is completed, he and his friend get a room in a hotel so Hsiao-Kang can take a shower.
-The two then have sexual intercourse.
+After the scene is completed, he and his old girlfriend get a room in a hotel so Hsiao-Kang can take a shower.
+The two then have sex.
 Hsiao-Kang drives home on his motorcycle and begins to feel some soreness in his neck.
 He eventually falls off the bike, and a man, later shown to be his father (Miao Tien), tries to help him up, but Hsiao-Kang ignores him and drives the rest of the way back.
+During the night, water from the room above leaks into his father’s bedroom; he tries using buckets but can’t fix it.

 By that night, his neck pain is even worse.
 He goes to his mother (Lu Yi-ching), and she rubs some lotion on him.
 However, the pain does not go away.
 The family tries different methods of healing, including acupuncture, but nothing works, and Hsiao-Kang begins to wish he were dead.
 Meanwhile, it is apparent that the family is fractured, with communication problems.
-Hsiao-Kang's father regularly visits a bathhouse and has sexual encounters with other men.
+Hsiao-Kang's father regularly visits a bathhouse and has sexual encounters with other young men.
 The mother is having an affair with a pornographer.

 Finally, Hsiao-Kang and his father travel to see a provincial healer.
 The healer is not able to foresee anything on their first visit, so they rent a hotel room.
 That night, they both go to the same bathhouse, separately.
-Hsiao-Kang eventually walks into his dad's room in the dark, and the two give each other handjobs.
-When Hsiao-Kang's father turns the light on and sees his son, he slaps him, and Hsiao-Kang runs out.
+Hsiao-Kang eventually walks into his dad's room in the dark, and his father gives him a handjob.
+When his father turns the light on and sees his son, he slaps him, and Hsiao-Kang runs out.
 They meet back at the hotel room.
+Meanwhile his mother notices the leakage and fixes it by climbing to the upper floor where the source of the leakage is revealed to be a running faucet.

 The next morning, the father receives a phone call from the healer, who says that he cannot help them.
 The father then wakes Hsiao-Kang up and says that they're leaving.
 Hsiao-Kang walks out onto the hotel room balcony, while clutching his neck and grimacing in pain.